marcoliceti/angular-uploads/README.md

 The output of the build will be in the `dist` folder, both the minified (`angular-uploads.min.js`) and the un-minified versions (`angular-uploads.js`).

-Finally, in the `demo` folder you'll finde an example-app for each directive.
+Finally, in the `demo` folder you'll find an example-app for each directive.
 You may want to take a look at these apps.
 To avoid failures related to browsers policies about pages served from `file:///`, it's better to use a local HTTP server.
 Just type from the project root folder:

 ``` bash
 node_modules/http-server/bin/http-server